 Big Lagoon State Park

 Sitting on the northern shoreline of its namesake, Big Lagoon State Park’s 704 upland acres separate the mainland from Perdido Key and the Gulf of Mexico.
 Natural communities, ranging from saltwater marshes to pine flatwoods, attract a wide variety of birds, especially during the spring and fall migrations, while the beaches, shallow bays, nature trails and open woodlands offer splendid opportunities for nature study.
-The park also beckons visitors to camp, swim, fish, boat, canoe and hike.
+The park also beckons visitors to camp, swim, fish, boat, kayak and hike.
 Crabbing in the shallow waters of Big Lagoon is a popular activity as well.
-The park is also a gateway for the Great Florida Birding and Wildlife Trail.
+The park is a gateway for the Great Florida Birding and Wildlife Trail and the Florida Circumnavigational Saltwater Paddling Trail, both located at the East Beach parking area.
 The park is a stopover for more than 23 species of wood-warbler and a variety of ducks, sandpipers and black-bellied plovers.
 Bring binoculars or borrow a pair from the ranger station and roam the shore and extensive coastal forest.

 Photo Credit: Rebecca Nelson